Skip to main content

 Frienda 5 Pieces Eyebrow Measuring Ruler Brow Mapping Tool Mini Vernier Caliper Double Scale Plastic Sliding Gauge Ruler for Micro Blading Eyebrow Tattoo Brow Artists(Fresh Colors)

-• ACCURATE DOUBLE SCALE FOR EASY MEASUREMENT IN INCHES AND CM.
+• DUAL SCALE DESIGN FOR EASY MEASURING IN BOTH INCHES AND CM.

 BUY & SAVE